Jota9352/Jota9352/README.md

 - 👋 Hi, you can call me José
-- 👀 I’m interested in games, such as Minecraft, Stardew Valley and others
+- 👀 I’m interested in games, music, art and Harry Potter books series
 - 🌱 I’m currently learning mostly Python, but also HTML, CSS and Javascript
 - 💞️ I’m not looking to collaborate on anything actually
 - 📫 How to reach me... you can DM me at my Twitter